 Aging Process

 The aging process of tequila can have a profound impact on its flavor profile.
-Tequilas that are aged in oak barrels develop additional flavors and aromas from the wood.
+Tequilas that are age in oak barrels develop additional flavors and aromas from the wood.
 The length of aging can vary depending on the desired outcome, with longer aging generally leading to more pronounced barrel-derived flavors.
-Choosing tequilas with different aging periods allows you to explore a wide range of tastes and find your favorites.
+Moreover, choosing tequilas with different aging periods allows you to explore a wide range of tastes and find your favorites.

 Type of Barrels